fabricewerger/fabricewerger/README.md

 ## Introduction

-My name is Fabrice Werger, a software developer based near Rotterdam and Breda, the Netherlands.
+My name is Fabrice Werger, a creative developer based near Rotterdam and Breda, the Netherlands.
 Originally trained as a multimedia designer and critical thinker at Avans University of Applied Sciences in Breda.
 My interests lie in the field of front-end development and creative technologies, and my main goal is to become better at being a creative developer.

 ### Recent projects